nainglinaung/gomanga/README.md

 - add multiple manga sources
 - batch download
 - need to zip and change to cbz
-- add mangasy, topmanhua, isekaiscan,mangakakalot, mangafreak,mngdoom,manga-here
+- add mangasy, topmanhua,mangakakalot, mangafreak,mngdoom,manga-here
 - otakusmash (comic)
 - goroutine to all